zakiyousufi/Rental-API/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank @Husseini @Ahmad
+I would like to thank @UsirusenIkon @zakiyousufi @Profsain @soulemanou-software

 Original design idea by [Gregoire Vella](https://www.behance.net/gregoirevella).
 All credits to him.